deanmlittle/solana-winternitz/Readme.md

 ## Contributing

 When contributing, please ensure:
-1. All code is no-std compatible
+1. All code is no_std compatible
 2. Tests cover new functionality
 3. Memory safety is maintained
 4. Documentation is updated appropriately